Wendigoingoingone/notes/README.md

-# notes
+# Notes
-Misc Notes From Scripting Practice
+Misc Notes for Training